RIDE AND UNWIND IN THE BRECON BEACONS – A WHOLE WEEKEND OF SPECTACULAR AND THRILLING HORSEBACK TRAIL-RIDING, GOOD FOOD AND THE BEST COMPANY!

-Yes, we have a good selection of equipment for riders to borrow.
+Yes, we have a reasonable selection of equipment for riders to borrow.

 Do you cater for vegetarians/ vegans/ special diets?

-Yes, we do, with please – but please let us know beforehand so that we can make a note, and remind us when you get here too!
+Yes, we do – but please let us know beforehand so that we can make a note, and remind us when you get here too!

 Do you charge a single supplement?

-We welcome plenty of single travellers and we charge a supplement only if you insist on a single room.
-The supplement which then guarantees you a single room is £40 per night.
+We welcome plenty of single riders and we charge a supplement only if you insist on a single room.
+The supplement which then guarantees you a single room is £50 per night.
 But there’s no charge if you are able to be flexible, and we will give you a single if possible, or we may ask you to share a room with someone of the same gender.
-This usually works out just fine – it’s a riding holiday, so there is plenty of time spent together as a group, and not so much time alone in your room!
+It’s a very relaxed sociable holiday, and this arrangement works well.

 How can I get to you?